 - To establish a self-sustaining geographically separate population (see our reintroduction project page).

-- During the past 25 years, through the provision of RSPB advice, support from agri-environment funding and the enthusiastic response from farmers, the cirl bunting population has increased to 862 pairs (2009).
+- During the past 25 years, through the provision of RSPB advice, support from agri-environment funding and the enthusiastic response from farmers, the cirl bunting population has increased 9 fold.
 However, this species remains vulnerable in the UK, particularly from development pressure and uncertainty around the future of agri-environment funding.
 It remains on the red list because of the widespread range contraction.

 - 1988: The RSPB began research into cirl bunting ecology and the reasons behind their decline.